 Grants received, including cost reimbursement agreements, are assessed to determine if the agreement should be accounted for as an exchange transaction or a contribution.
-An agreement is accounted as a contribution if the resource provider does not receive commensurate value in return for the assets transferred.
+An agreement is accounted for as a contribution if the resource provider does not receive commensurate value in return for the assets transferred.
 Contribution revenue is recognized when all donor-imposed conditions have been met.

 Product revenue is derived from the sale of our instruments and related consumable diagnostic tests, predominantly through our direct sales force in the United States, and distributors in geographic regions outside the United States.
 We do not offer product return or exchange rights (other than those relating to defective goods under warranty) or price protection allowances to our customers, including our distributors.
 Payment terms granted to distributors are the same as those granted to end-user customers and payments are not dependent upon the distributors' receipt of payment from their end-user customers.
-The Company either sells instruments to customers and international distributors, or retains title and places the instrument at the customer site pursuant to a reagent rental agreement.
-When the instrument is directly purchased by a customer, the Company recognizes revenue when the related performance obligation is satisfied (i.e. when the control of an instrument has passed to the customer; typically, at shipping point).
-When the instrument is placed under a reagent rental agreement, the Company's customers generally agree to fixed term agreements, which can be extended, certain of which may include minimum purchase commitments and/or incremental charges on each consumable diagnostic test purchased, which varies based on the volume of test cartridges purchased.
+We either sell instruments to customers and international distributors or retain title and place the instrument at the customer site pursuant to a reagent rental agreement.
+When the instrument is directly purchased by a customer, we recognize revenue when the related performance obligation is satisfied (i.e. when the control of an instrument has passed to the customer; typically, at shipping point).
+When the instrument is placed under a reagent rental agreement, our customers generally agree to fixed term agreements, which can be extended, certain of which may include minimum purchase commitments and/or incremental charges on each consumable diagnostic test purchased, which varies based on the volume of test cartridges purchased.
 Revenue from the sale of consumable diagnostic tests (under a reagent rental agreement), which includes the incremental charge, is recognized upon shipment.
 Revenue associated with reagent rental consumable purchases is currently classified as variable consideration and constrained until a purchase order is received and related performance obligations have been satisfied (or partially satisfied).
-The transaction price from consumables purchases is allocated between the lease of the instrument (under a contingent rent methodology as provided for in ASC 842), and the consumables when related performance obligations are satisfied as a component of lea
+The transaction price from consumables purchases is allocated between the lease of the instrument (under a contingent rent methodology as provided for in ASC 842, Leases ("ASC 842")), and the consumables when related performance obligations are satisfied as a component of lease and produc

 Direct sales of instruments include warranty, maintenance and technical support services typically for one year following the installation of the purchased instrument ("Maintenance Services").
 Maintenance Services are separate performance obligations as they are service based warranties and are recognized straight-line over the service delivery period.
 After the completion of the initial Maintenance Services period, customers have the option to renew or extend the Maintenance Services typically for additional one-year periods in exchange for additional consideration.
 The extended Maintenance Services are also service based warranties and classified as separate performance obligations.
-The Company will recognize the revenue allocated to the extended Maintenance Services performance obligation straight-line over the service delivery period.
-The Company warrants that consumable diagnostic tests will be free from defects, when handled according to product specifications, for the stated life of the product.
-To fulfill valid warranty claims, the Company provides replacement product free of charge.
-Accordingly, the Company accrues warranty expense associated with the estimated defect rates of the consumable diagnostic tests.
+We will recognize the revenue allocated to the extended Maintenance Services performance obligation straight-line over the service delivery period.
+We warrant that consumable diagnostic tests will be free from defects, when handled according to product specifications, for the stated life of the product.
+To fulfill valid warranty claims, we provide replacement product free of charge.
+Accordingly, we accrue warranty expense associated with the estimated defect rates of the consumable diagnostic tests.